Are you making investing more complex than it needs to be? Let's simplify.

 - Investing more.
 The more money you put in, the more you get out.
 You have to invest enough.
 Amount matters.

 - Asset allocation.
 You need to consider your asset allocation — and it doesn't even have to be a complex asset allocation.
 For most of us, a basic asset allocation including stocks and bonds is sufficient.

 As you can see, it's not about stock picking or trying to “beat” the system.
 It's not about chasing the hottest new investment.
 It's about really thinking about what you want to accomplish and then making a realistic plan to accomplish it.

 When you simplify your investments, it is easier to get started.
 Investing in low-cost index funds and ETFs is one way to get started simply.
 You don't have to worry about choosing individual investments, and it's possible to diversify as much as you would like — even investing in commodities, real estate, and currencies if you are so inclined.
 These types of investments are easy to begin with, no matter what online broker you use, and it's possible to build a rather simple portfolio with them.

 One of my favorite places to get started with a simple approach is Betterment.
 You can read my Betterment review and then decide if it works for you.

 It's in Your Head

 For many, the complexities of investing are in their heads.
 While there are complex financial instruments out there, the truth is that you don't need them.
 Yes, understanding options and futures can be difficult.
-However, you don't need to be a derivatives genius to start investing, and to build wealth.
+However, you don't need to be a derivatives genius to start investing and building wealth.
 There are plenty of simple investments that are easy to understand — and just as easy to invest in.